Skip to main content

 vcluster.yaml configuration

 If you aren't sure what options you want to configure, you can always upgrade your vCluster after deployment with an updated vcluster.yaml to change your configuration.
-There are some configuration options (e.g. backing store options) that can only be defined during deployment and not changed during upgrade.
+While most options can be configured later, some options can only be defined during the initial deployment.
+See pre-deployment configuration options for the full list.

-3. Deploy vCluster using vCluster CLI.
+2. Deploy vCluster using the vCluster CLI.
 There are other methods to deploy vCluster, but this is the quickest way to get started.

 vcluster create my-vcluster --namespace team-x